-In March and April 2021, the first series of ESCF masterclasses took place.
-In September of this year, the second series will kick off.
+In December 2023, the next series will kick off.
 The topics of the masterclasses will remain the same.
 For more information, you can visit this page.

 Session 1: Supply Chain Overview & Customer Value